danieltrolezi/laravel-app/README.md

 #### Planned Enhancements:

-* Xdebug Integration: For improved debugging capabilities (coming soon
+* Xdebug Integration: For improved debugging capabilities (coming soon)
 * Parallel Test Execution: For faster testing cycles (coming soon)
 * Logging and Open Telemetry: For enhanced application monitoring (coming soon)
+* Static Code Analysis (coming soon)

 By leveraging this base application, you can benefit from a well-structured foundation that promotes efficient and maintainable development practices for your Laravel projects.